 - Find a program, preferably a well-known one (your lawyer should be able to give you one).
 If you cannot afford a program or don’t have insurance, start going to AA meetings – they are free.
 Judges are looking to see that you have taken proactive steps to resolve any problems you might have.

-- Be prepared to earn the PBJ, and if the facts of your case are ugly, be prepared to not get a PBJ (at least right away).
+- Be prepared to earn the Probation Before Judgment.
+If the facts of your case are ugly, be prepared to not get a PBJ (at least right away).

 - Understand that the Judge is going to be concerned about repeat offenses, and young drivers are exponentially more likely to be repeat offenders.
 YOU ALONG WITH YOUR LAWYER NEED TO PROVE TO THE COURT THAT YOU ARE NOT A RISK.